 Note also that the ratio Length:(Height - Y offset) cannot exceed 4:1.
 If you try to make a curve that's higher than that the results get real strange.

 You can specify the format you want for the output.
 The calculator will generate a tab delineated .csv file for use by a spreadsheet, a .dxf file containing a polyline representing the specified curve in default units for use by CAD drawing software, or an .svg file containing a polyline representing the specified curve in default units for use by artistic drawing software.
-Note that flash must be installed and enabled in your browser for these three options to work.
-If you do not see a button in the bottom right corner of the calculator labeled "SAVE TO DISK" (sometimes you have to hover the cursor there to make the button appear) then flash is not installed and enabled.
 The calculator can also generate a coordinate list output in a popup window.
 If you specify this option be sure to allow popups for this website.
 The coordinate list is output as a list suitable for copying to the clipboard and then being pasted into a spreadsheet or other program for further use.

 Here's the calculator which generates a list of points for a half transverse GACM arching profile: